World's longest cruise sets sail from London

 Eamonn McCormack/Getty Images

-"For more than 20 years we have been committed to connecting travelers to culturally immersive experiences that allow them to explore the world in comfort," said Torstein Hagen, Chairman of Viking, in a statement.
+"For more than 20 years we have been committed to connecting travelers to culturally immersive experiences that allow them to explore the world in comfort," said Torstein Hagen, chairman of Viking, in a statement.

 "Our Ultimate World Cruise is the most extensive itinerary available in the industry, nearly double the length of our previous world cruise itineraries.
 I am pleased to offer such a unique experience for our guests."